TestMonkeys/cucumber-spring-logback/README.md

 # cucumber-spring-logback
 This is a cucumber-jvm, spring and logback integration to provide an appender that will write logs to the cucumber report.

+This helps make use of logs provided by other libraries, as well as using logs in your tests, customizing the log level wanted in the report.

 # usage
-either copy the classes defined in java/main or use the project packaged to tie it to your tests please import the spring configuration class ```org.testmonkeys.cucumber.spring.logback.CucumberSpringLoggingConfiguration.class``` and add the ```org.testmonkeys.cucumber.spring.logback``` package to your glue. to configure logging use your logback.xml file and define the cucumber appender:
+Either copy the classes defined in java/main or use the project packaged

+To tie it to your tests:
+* import the spring configuration class ```org.testmonkeys.cucumber.spring.logback.CucumberSpringLoggingConfiguration.class```
+* add the ```org.testmonkeys.cucumber.spring.logback``` package to your glue.
+* configure your logback.xml file and define the cucumber appender:
 ```
 <configuration>
     <appender name="Cucumber" class="org.testmonkeys.cucumber.spring.logback.CucumberScenarioAppender"/>